ZeeCoder91/post-install-config/README.md

 <br />

 <p>
 Teams will allow you to pull Agents from different Departments and organize them to handle a specific issue or user via a Help Topic or Ticket Filter.
+Go to Agents > Team > Add New Team
 </p>
 <p>
 <img src="https://i.imgur.com/cXAdRac.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>